 Yes, driving a bike in Phuket is fun, cheap, convenient but most travellers underestimate the consequences of events going wrong.
 All it takes is a second and what was so much fun a minute ago turns out to be the nightmare of a lifetime.
 This page sums up 25 years of driving bikes and cars safely in Thailand.
 It’s not meant to scare you but if you keep in mind the facts listed below, you will reduce the chances of something going wrong by a large percentage.
 So take 5 minutes and read this!

 As you can see in this video, cars keep driving through the intersection much after their light has turned red.
 Different country, different habits, so you need to adapt to the local way to survive.
-If you observe drivers around you, you will notice that bikes waiting at traffc lights always look right and left first (yes!
+If you observe drivers around you, you will notice that bikes waiting at traffic lights always look right and left first (yes!
 Both ways!) before crossing.

-One of my favorite topics.
+One of my favourite topics.
 Many of us are trained to respect a certain distance between your vehicle and the one in front of you.
 Let’s say 50 meters.
 Try it and observe this: it will not take 5 minutes for a car to seize the opportunity and squeeze itself in that space.
 So you start complaining and curse that guy, but soon you create a new safety distance, which instantly is filled with another opportunist car.
 It never fails, it’s hilarious.
 Try it!

 Ghost riders are incredibly common here, in case you don’t yet know what a ghost rider is, it is a bike driving on the wrong side of the road because it’s a lot faster for them to reach home than going all the way to the next U-Turn.

 That could apply to anywhere in the world, but I find this precaution surprisingly useful here.
 Try to make eye contact to make sure that this very old man on his very old bike really saw you!